 So this recipe calls for ginger paste.
 You can also use fresh grated ginger, or at the very least, ginger powder.
 It’s better than nothing, right?
 We eat a lot of ginger paste in this house so my MIL makes up a ginger paste in the blender using peeled fresh ginger, fresh garlic, a dash of salt and some lemon juice.
 I feel like it lasts for a long time but in reality it probably only lasts for a month or two.
 Still, that’s longer than regular fresh ginger lasts AND it’s recipe-ready!

-Hearty Moroccan Beef and Potato Stew (Tagine) with Olives
+Hearty Moroccan Beef Stew (Tagine) with Olives

 1 lb. stew meat

 1/3 cup olive oil

 1 teaspoon turmeric